 §45-18-10.
-Requirements for New Other Solid Waste Incineration Units.
+Requirements for new other solid waste incineration units.

 10.1.
-Requirements for New OSWI Units. -- The owner or operator of another solid waste incineration unit (OSWI unit) under subsection 10.2 shall comply with all applicable standards of performance, requirements and provisions of 40 CFR Part 60 Subpart EEEE, including any reference methods, performance specifications and other test methods associated with Subpart EEEE.
-No person shall construct or operate, or cause to be constructed or operated a new OSWI unit which results in a violation of 40 CFR Part 60, Subpart EEEE or this rule.
+Requirements for new OSWI units. -- The owner or operator of another solid waste incineration unit (OSWI unit) under subsection 10.2 shall comply with all applicable standards of performance, requirements, and provisions of 40 CFR part 60, subpart EEEE, including any reference methods, performance specifications, and other test methods associated with subpart EEEE.
+No person shall construct or operate, or cause to be constructed or operated, a new OSWI unit that results in a violation of 40 CFR part 60, subpart EEEE or this rule.

 10.2.
-Applicability. -- The owner or operator of a OSWI unit that meets the following criteria shall be subject to the requirements for new OSWI units set forth in section 10.
+Applicability. -- The owner or operator of an OSWI unit that meets the following criteria is subject to the requirements for new OSWI units set forth in section 10.
 A new OSWI unit is an OSWI unit that either: